Trybnetic/paat/doc/source/development.rst

 1. Fork this repository on Github.
 From here on we assume you successfully forked this repository to https://github.com/yourname/paat.git

-2. Get a local copy of your fork and install the package in 'development' mode, which will make changes in the source code active immediately, by running
+2. Get a local copy of your fork and install the package with `Python Poetry <https://python-poetry.org/>` by running

    .. code:: bash

        git clone https://github.com/yourname/paat.git
        cd paat
-       python setup.py develop --user
+       poetry install

 3. Add code, tests or documentation.